-NOTE: The portfolio & picture stories can all be viewed through a gallery feature by clicking the thumbnails.
+NOTE: The portfolio photos are not all square and can be viewed full size through a gallery feature by clicking the thumbnails.
 If you prefer a static web version, the images are directly below the thumbnails in order.

-The navigation bar directly below is for portfolio work being privately shown to The Chicago Tribune.
-Any navigation links above this page are to public portfolios or older work and will not return you to this page.
+The navigation bar directly below is for my 2023 portfolio.
+Any navigation links above this page are to my other portfolios or older work and will not return you to this page.
 Covering high schools sports I’ve always thought someone should photograph all the really interesting high school basketball gyms out there.
 Since 2012 I had been passively photographing different gyms while on assignment, but in 2021 decided I would try to put together a book on the best high school gyms in Illinois.

 It is a quirky little passion project that will include over 120 gyms.
 This set of images is a collection of some of those gyms, all but one from Illinois.
 I hope you enjoy.

 The bottom of the four-sided scoreboard in the Berry Bowl at Logansport High School, Feb.
 19, 2022.

 Water bottles sit at the ready during a basketball game at Brother Rice High School in Chicago, Jan.
 18, 2022.

 Basketball history lines the walls of Marshall’s gyms and creates a backdrop for the tip off against Leo in the playoffs, in Chicago, on Feb.
 26, 2019.

 Spectators’ feet hang over the balcony ledge at Mount Carmel High School’s Alumni gym during a wrestling match, on Jan.
 21, 2022.
 Built in 1924 the balcony served as an indoor track above the basketball court.